-- 9.4.1 Through consultation on the emerging Local Plan, the LPA recognised that a nuanced approach was needed to support some of the District's larger institutions and employers.
+- 9.4.1 The Strategic Economic Plan produced by GFirst sets out ambitious plans to accelerate economic growth by focusing on key drivers of productivity and supporting growth in high value sectors.
+(1) - 9.4.2 Through consultation on the emerging Local Plan, the LPA recognised that a nuanced approach was needed to support some of the District's larger institutions and employers.
 Over the course of preparing this Local Plan, three substantial organisations approached the LPA with their future growth plans and aspirations.
 These are Royal Agricultural University, Cirencester; Campden BRI, Chipping Campden and Fire Services College, Moreton-in-Marsh.
 The extent of these areas are mapped on the relevant Policies Maps.
-The Council recognise their need for certainty in a fluctuating economic climate, and considered it appropriate to provide support and clarity through the local plan process to ensure that a holistic, long term, approach is taken. - 9.4.2 A distinctive Master Plan for each of these sites will provide the necessary certainty, whilst helping to deliver both the Local Plan's strategic objectives and the Strategic Economic Plan.
-The Master Plans would need to be produced with an appropriate level of community participation, as described in the LPA's Statement of Community Involvement. - 9.4.3 Each Master Plan must (ensure that the proposed development is closely and reasonably related to the operation of the organisation.
-It will be a requirement for them to satisfactorily address all material planning considerations relevant to the site, in particular the design and layout of the new buildings, including any associated new access, parking and service facilities with the level of detail and issues covered being commensurate to the type of planning application. - 9.4.4 Ecological surveys and monitoring will be required to be undertaken as part of a biodiversity net gain strategy to establish which areas will be protected and enhanced, and appropriate mitigation measures where necessary.
-A landscape and visual impact assessment will also be required to inform the Master Plan.
+The Council recognise their need for certainty in a fluctuating economic climate, and considered it appropriate to provide support and clarity through the local plan process to ensure that a holistic, long term, approach is taken. - 9.4.3 A distinctive Master Plan framework (ii) for each of these sites will provide the necessary certainty, whilst helping to deliver both the Local Plan's strategic objectives and the Strategic Economic Plan.
+The Master Plans would need to be produced with an appropriate level of community participation, as described in the LPA's Statement of Community Involvement. - 9.4.4 Each Master Plan will need to must (iii) ensure that the proposed development is closely and reasonably related to the operation of the organisation.
+It will be a requirement for them to satisfactorily address all relevant material (iv) planning considerations relevant to the site, in particular the design and layout of the new buildings, including lighting, and (v) any associated new access, parking and service facilities with the level of detail and issues covered being commensurate to the type of planning application. (vi)

+9.4.5 Ecological surveys and monitoring will be required to be undertaken as part of a biodiversity net gain (vii) strategy to establish which areas will be protected and enhanced, and appropriate mitigation measures where necessary.
+A landscape and visual impact assessment will also be required prior to the preparation of to inform (viii) the Master Plan.